MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/virtual-entity-odata-provider-requirements.md

 - Microsoft Dataverse requires that all tables have an ID attribute, this ID is known as a unique identifier and the value must be a guid.
 You can only map ID columns to external columns with the `Edm.Guid` data type.
 You can’t map an `Edm.Int32` data type to a Unique Identifier data type column in Dataverse.
 -  OData tables with nullable properties must be set to match the mapped column in the virtual table.
 For example, an OData table property with Nullable=False must have the mapped column in Dataverse **Field Requirement** attribute set to **Business Required**.
 - For retrieve multiple queries, such as when you load data in to a grid, control the size of the dataset returned from the external data source by using the select and filter query parameters.
 - If not already enabled, system administrators should enable plug-in tracing.
 Once enabled, all errors from the OData endpoint are captured in the plug-in trace log.
 More information:  [Administrator Guide: System Settings dialog box - Customization tab](/dynamics365/customer-engagement/admin/system-settings-dialog-box-customization-tab)
+- You can't use the OData v4 Data Provider to connect to another Microsoft Dataverse environment.

 ## Data type mapping